-Deworming Feral Cat Colonies – Group therapy works!
+Deworming Feral Cat Colonies

-Ivomec 1% is very effective at getting rid of Ear mites, mange mites and lice!
-The key is getting one good dose in them and repeat in 7-10 days.
-It is essential to pick up the mites that hatch from eggs before they can start reproducing.
-If you don’t, you get the mites back just as bad in 6 weeks – they repopulate from the eggs!
+Ivomec 1% is very effective at getting rid of ear mites, mange mites and lice.
+The key is getting one good dose in them and repeating in 7-10 days.
+It is essential to get the mites that hatch before they can start reproducing.
+If you don’t, the mites will repopulate and be just as bad in 6 weeks.

+Treating and deworming in milk replacer is inexpensive and cats seem to like it.
 If a cat has never had milk replacer given to them in the past, it can take a little time for them to warm up to the idea.
-Most cats’ have a built in trust “issue” that helps them to be such good survivors.
+Most cats have a built-in trust “issue” that helps them to be such good survivors.
 It takes about 3 days of tasting something new for a cat to trust it.
-Start the process with un-medicated milk replacer for 3 days to establish trust (most will drink it after 3 days of sniffing, testing, and looking at it).
+Start the process with unmedicated milk replacer to establish trust (most will drink it after 3 days of sniffing, testing, and looking at it).

 Use 1% (Ivomec)

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical